-- 1. Minimum current loading for each supply voltage is not less than 4% of the maximum operating current shown. - 2.
-The +5 and +12 volt supplies shall employ separate ground returns. - 3.
+- 1. Minimum current loading for each supply voltage is not less than 2% of the maximum operating current shown. - 2.
+The +5 and +12 volt supplies employ separate ground returns. - 3.
 Where power is provided to multiple drives from a common supply, careful consideration for individual drive power requirements should be noted.
-Where multiple units are powered on simultaneously, the peak starting current must be available to each device.
+Where multiple units are powered on simultaneously, the peak starting current must be available to each device. - 4.
+Envelope values (AC) are measured with a 12-inch power cable on a switching power supply having output filters of: 5 volt-6,600μFd; 12 volt-6,600μFd.